ThatChapThere/knightcobra-c/README.md

 # Chess Program Specification

+NOTE: The information below is innacurate and needs updating, some things are already implemented and some things are planned to be implmented differently.

 ## Todo Currently
 * get rid of castling blockers - this is meaningless since the rules for what squares must be empty and what square must not be controlled are different
 * generate the control bitboards in legal_moves.c